 Donate an Instrument

 We accept any instrument in all conditions.
-We are especially in need of used trombones, clarinets, bass clarinets, french horns (in F), 3/4 size baritones, full size baritones, tubas, bell kits, orff Instruments (Xylophones, Glockenspiels, Marimbas), and instrument cases, in any condition.
-To donate, email firstname.lastname@example.org today, or drop off your donated instrument at the San Jose Jazz offices at 38 W Santa Clara St., San Jose, CA 95113.
-We are open Monday-Friday, 9am-4pm.
+We are especially in need of used trombones, clarinets, bass clarinets, french horns (in F), 3/4 size baritones, full size baritones, tubas, bell kits, orff Instruments (Xylophones, Glockenspiels, Marimbas), and instrument cases.
+To donate, email Tom Langan at firstname.lastname@example.org, or drop off your donated instrument at the San Jose Jazz offices at 38 W Santa Clara St, San Jose, CA 95113.
+We are open Monday–Friday, 9am–4pm.

 Volunteer with Us